Michael4170/PVEF-Core/Mission-Making.md

 Consider `m_eImportance = LOW` as well, so depot guards yield AI budget to objective fights.
 NORMAL is defensible if you want the depot properly held — make it a decision rather than a default.

-### Do not try to change the map icon colour

-The depot's icon is green and **there is no authoring route to change it.** Four separate attempts failed, all silently:

-1. `SCR_MapDescriptorComponent`'s own `Faction` field — setting it to 2 changed nothing, not even to blue, which is what 2 means.
-2. Adding `SCR_FactionAffiliationComponent` set to USSR — no effect.
-3. Calling `MapItem.SetFactionIndex()` directly from a script component — no effect.
-4. Overriding the icon asset — would not have worked either.

-**The reason:** colour is a property of the *(descriptor type, faction)* pair held on the `MapLayer`, not on the entity. `MapLayer.GetPropsFor(iFaction, type)` is where it comes from, and `Icon (generic)` evidently renders the same colour across all three faction indices.
-Bases are red because they carry `SCR_CampaignMilitaryBaseMapDescriptorComponent`, a subclass whose `MapSetup(Faction)` runs at runtime — the plain descriptor on a depot has no such call.

-If you need supply points to read differently on the map, use **`Display Name`** on the descriptor and a non-generic **`Main Type`**.
-A labelled icon of a different shape separates them from bases better than colour would, and costs nothing.

 ---

 ## 7. The mission header